mipals/GeneralizedSmoothingSplines.jl/README.md

 \quad \Sigma \in \mathbb{R}^{n\times n},\ H \in \mathbb{R}^{n\times p}
 $$

-where $\Sigma$ is a so-called extended generator representable semiseparable matrix (EGRSS-matrix) as described in [2].
-For these types of matrices all relevant linear algebra routines can be done in $O(p^kn)$, resulting in computations with the same scaling as traditional Cubic smoothing spline fitting [3].
+where $\Sigma$ is a symmetric and positive semidefinite matrix with a so-called extended generator representable semiseparable (EGRSS) representation and $H$ is a Vandermonde matrix [2].
+For EGRSS matrices all relevant linear algebra routines can be done in $O(p^kn)$, resulting in computations with the same scaling as traditional algorithms for Cubic smoothing spline fitting [3].
 The implementation of these routines can be found in the package [SymSemiseparableMatrices.jl](https://github.com/mipals/SymSemiseparableMatrices.jl).

 In additional to the standard spline fit, the package also includes the possibility of constraining various aspects of the spline, $s(x)$.
 Currently its supporst constraints on the value of the spline as well as its first and second order derivatives